MarcinKozak005/Service-Oriented-Architecture/Lab3/README.md

 ### Content

-- **Exercises** - projects prepared by the teacher and my solutions to those exercises
+- **Exercises** - projects prepared by the teacher and my solutions to simple exercises
   - **Zad1** - Guessing game: guess the number drawn by lot by app.
   - **Zad2** - Currency exchange.
 It connects to external API to download currency rates.
 You can dynamically add currencies.
   - **Zad3** - Car searching - form with AJAX and validation.